 How to Start Baking with Your Own Flour: Grinding Grains at Home

-You hear the hum of the mill, feel the weight of the past, and smell something warm and ancient rising in the air.
+You hear the hum of the mill, feel the weight of the past, and smell something warm and ancient rising in the air when you switch to grinding your own flour at home.

-And once you’ve tasted bread made from grains you milled yourself (your hands, your rhythm, your home) you’ll never want to go back.
+Once you’ve tasted bread made from grains you milled yourself (your hands in your home) you’ll really never want to go back.

 Why Grind Your Own Flour?

-It’s the difference between white noise and a symphony.
+It’s not even in the same league as flour you got in the store, it’s the difference between white noise and a symphony.

 Related Read: Why French Flour Is Better Than American Flour